TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 #### 1.3.2 * Post new work record

-When posting new work record, the worker should not exceed **50 meters** distant from the given trash.
+When posting new work record, the worker should not exceed **50 meters** distant from the given trash can.

 ```
 POST cleaning/work/new_record